burakugar/weatherapi/README.md

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/50373019/184527854-f03988cb-40e7-40c8-971c-3cabbdde4ae2.png">

-The api endpoint will return the highest and lowest degrees and also cityID.
+The API endpoint will return the highest and lowest degrees and also cityID.

 If the same city is requested again, it will return an exception.